toptensoftware/JsonKit/readme.md

 ## Attributes

-JsonKit provides two attributes for decorating objects for serialization - [Json] and [JsonExclude].
+JsonKit provides several attributes for decorating objects for serialization.

-The [Json] attribute when applied to a class or struct marks all public properties and fields for serialization:
+The `[Json]` attribute when applied to a class or struct marks all public properties and fields for serialization:

 ~~~csharp
 [Json]